isabella232/asset-compute.en/help/architecture.md

 This article can cover the following topics:

 * Explain important transactions/handshakes?
 * Flow of assets/control?
-See the illustration on Nui-diagrams wiki.
+See the illustration on the Nui diagrams wiki.
 * Illustrations.
 See the SVG shared by Alex.
 * Exceptions?
 Limitations?
 Call-outs?
 Gotchas?
   * Added elsewhere what the service does not do [here](introduction.md#possible-use-cases-benefits).